clearpath-docs/moose-sphinx-tutorials/doc/index.rst

 map-making may be run in the simulated environment.
 However, this content is applicable to both the simulator and the real platform, if equipped with a laser scanner.

+:doc:`Driving <MooseDriving>` covers how to teleoperate Moose using the remote control, a well as safety procedures for operating the real robot.
+Anyone working with a physical robot should be familiar with this section.

 The remainder of the subjects are more applicable to the real robot, and have to do with configuring, using, and maintaining the platform.
 If you are a lab administrator rather than direct platform user, you may wish to skip the introductory chapters and jump straight to these ones.